CodeTwo Terms and Privacy

 Personal Data Processing Agreement

-This Data Processing Agreement (“DPA”) is entered into as of the Effective Date by and between CodeTwo sp. z o.o. sp. k., a limited partnership established under the laws of the Republic of Poland (member state of the European Union), with its registered office in Jelenia Gora at Wolnosci Street 16 (“CodeTwo” or simply “we”) and the entity or person set forth on the last page hereto (“Customer” or simply “you”).
+This Data Processing Agreement (“DPA”) is entered into as of the Effective Date by and between CodeTwo sp. z o.o. sp. k., a limited partnership established under the laws of the Republic of Poland (member state of the European Union), with its registered office in Jelenia Gora at Wolnosci Street 16 (“CodeTwo” or simply “we”), with EU VAT ID number PL6112622141, entered in the register of entrepreneurs kept by the District Court for Wrocław-Fabryczna in Wrocław, Poland, IX Commercial Division under KRS number 438398, and the entity or person set forth on the last page hereto (“Customer” or simply “you”).
 CodeTwo and Customer are sometimes referred to individually as “Party” or collectively as “Parties”.